 The people were lovely and friendly right from the start, and the city had a nice, open feel.
 It was a great ending to a thoroughly enjoyable walk.

-The full story of my Land’s End to John O’Groats walk (from chapter one)
+Read my Land’s End to John O’Groats walk (short story)